damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

      * FreeCAD
      * ...

-  #### 2. Documentation a design in an editable file format
-  1. 3D/2D file format
-     * Native formats
-     * Neutral formats
+  #### 3. Documentation of material cgaracteristics
-  2. Name of Software
+  1. Name of material characteristice
+     * Properties
-     * FreeCAD
+     * Unit of property
      * ...

 </details>